 At the 130th Annual Convention, World War II fighter aces, Korean War marines, Vietnam infantrymen, Iraq naval gunners and Afghanistan sharpshooters from 90+ years of age to 23 years of age will speak in ways that only a common bond permits.
 All faced extraordinary conditions in combat and were called upon to risk their lives above and beyond the call of duty — and did so without hesitation.

-During their time in Springfield members of the Legion will visit local sites.
+During their time in Reno members of the Legion will visit local sites.
 A solemn Memorial Service is held for Legion members who passed on during the year.
 Each year the Legion says goodbye to 30+ members, some from WW II, who have reached their last retreat.

 The Legion has a strong family tradition and members’ spouses and children are regulars at conventions.